bobbyiliev/introduction-to-bash-scripting/ebook/en/content/009-bash-conditional-expressions.md

 ## Exit status operators

-* returns true if the the command was successful without any errors
+* returns true if the command was successful without any errors

 ```bash
 [[ $? -eq 0 ]]
 ```

-* returns true if the the command was not successful or had errors
+* returns true if the command was not successful or had errors

 ```bash
 [[ $? -gt 0 ]]